IvanFan/skilltree/owasp-top-10.md

 * Restricting or monitoring incoming and outgoing network connectivity from containers or servers that deserialize.

 * Monitoring deserialization, alerting if a user deserializes constantly.

+# Using Components with Known Vulnerabilities

+OWASP Top 10 - 2017

+You are likely vulnerable:

+* If you do not know the versions of all components you use \(both client-side and server-side\).
+This includes components you directly use as well as nested dependencies.

+* If software is vulnerable, unsupported, or out of date.
+This includes the OS, web/application server, database management system \(DBMS\), applications, APIs and all components, runtime environments, and libraries.

+* If you do not scan for vulnerabilities regularly and subscribe to security bulletins related to the components you use.

+* If you do not fix or upgrade the underlying platform, frameworks, and dependencies in a risk-based, timely fashion.
+This commonly happens in environments when patching is a monthly or quarterly task under change control, which leaves organizations open to many days or months of unnecessary exposure to fixed vulnerabilities.

+* If software developers do not test the compatibility of updated, upgraded, or patched libraries.

+* If you do not secure the components' configurations \(seeA6:2017-Security Misconfiguration\).

+OWASP Top 10 - 2017

+There should be a patch management process in place to:

+* Remove unused dependencies, unnecessary features, components, files, and documentation.

+* Continuously inventory the versions of both client-side and server-side components \(e.g. frameworks, libraries\) and their dependencies using tools likeversions,DependencyCheck,retire.js, etc. Continuously monitor sources likeCVEandNVDfor vulnerabilities in the components.
+Use software composition analysis tools to automate the process.
+Subscribe to email alerts for security vulnerabilities related to components you use.

+* Only obtain components from official sources over secure links.
+Prefer signed packages to reduce the chance of including a modified, malicious component.

+* Monitor for libraries and components that are unmaintained or do not create security patches for older versions.
+If patching is not possible, consider deploying avirtual patchto monitor, detect, or protect against the discovered issue.

+  Every organization must ensure that there is an ongoing plan for monitoring, triaging, and applying updates or configuration changes for the lifetime of the application or portfolio.